Vinehall Street

 Vinehall Street (or Vinehall), is a linear settlement in the civil parishes of Mountfield and Whatlington, and the Rother district of East Sussex, England.
-Vinehall School is situated in Vinehill Street.
+Marlborough House Vinehall School (formerly Vinehall School) is situated in Vinehall Street.

 History

 In 19th century Vinehall Street, the Vinehall School estate, was Rushton Park, in 1860 the home of William Rushton Adamson (1825 - 1898), JP, DL and lord of the manor, who was buried at All Saints Church in Mountfield.
 Rushton Park was described as a "handsome and well arranged mansion, situated on an eminence in extensive grounds, commanding beautiful views of the surrounding country: the pleasure grounds cover about 5 acres: the forcing garden consists of two ranges of houses [greenhouses], each 160 feet long: the house and stables are supplied with gas made on the premises."
 William Rushton Adamson was chairman of the Berne Land Company, and for The Thames and Mersey Marine Insurance Company, The North Metropolitan Railway and Canal Company, and the London and St Katherine Docks Company was a director.
 By 1902 the estate was owned by Lord Ashton of Hyde (1855–1933), JP and parish principal landowner.
 It was then named as Vinehall, the buildings extending over 18 acre in a "well wooded" estate of 400 acre.
 The grounds were "believed" to have been designed by Joseph Paxton.
 The school was established in 1938.